binaryaaron/lamegame/docs/specs_and_breakdown.md

 * Testing:
 	A thing that young developers seldom do correctly but is crucial to the success of a larger project.
-Testing within LameGame will include two
+Testing within LameGame will include three
 	subcomponents:
 	* Unit tests - these shall be written for each class or collection of classes that inherit each other.